 In counseling sessions you can talk about your problems with someone who will listen attentively and who will not judge you.
-The counselor may ask questions to help you think about the problem in a new way and may give suggestions.
+The clinician may ask questions to help you think about the problem in a new way and may give suggestions.
 The goal of counseling is to help you find options and make choices to solve problems and feel better.
-The counselor may offer information which you may need to resolve your problems.
+The clinician may offer information which you may need to resolve your problems.

 Why would you or someone you know go to counseling?

 Most people go to counseling when their usual way of handling problems is not working.
 It may be that talking with friends or family has not been as helpful as it has been in the past, or that the problem is about friends or family.
 Others go to counseling to speak with someone objective who is not involved in their life.
 Most people who go to counseling are experiencing some uncomfortable or unpleasant feelings, such as sadness, anxiety, anger, uncertainty, or just a general sense of being overwhelmed.
 Often people who go to counseling report not feeling like themselves, or others have told them they seem different lately.
 Sometimes people have been struggling with problems for some time but they only go to counseling once the problems get in the way of their ability to get things done day to day.